dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 of these are described in the following subsections.
 In general note the following:

 - The compiled code originating from `dafny` can be compiled with other source and binary code, but only the `dafny`-originated code is verified.
-- Output file names can be set using `-out`.
+- Output file names can be set using `--output`.
 - Code generated by `dafny` relies requires a Dafny-specific runtime library.
-By default the runtime is included in the generated code for most languages (use `-useRuntimeLib` to omit it).
-For Java and C++ the runtime must be linked to separately, except when running the generated code using `dafny`'s `-compile:3` or `-compile:4`.
+By default the runtime is included in the generated code.
+However for `dafny translate` it is not included by default and must be explicitly requested using `--include-runtime`.
 All runtime libraries are part of the Binary (`./DafnyRuntime.*`) and Source (`./Source/DafnyRuntime/DafnyRuntime.*`) releases.
 - Names in Dafny are written out as names in the target language.
 In some cases this can result in naming conflicts.
 Thus if a Dafny program is intended to be compiled to a target language X, you should avoid using Dafny identifiers that are not legal identifiers in X or that conflict with reserved words in X.

 ### 25.7.1.
 Main method {#sec-user-guide-main}